 2.1.8.
 Control of chemical reactions using 1,3-cyclohexanedione derivatives as buffering molecules in non-aqueous solutions

 Control of chemical reactions is necessary to obtain desired chemical transformation products and to prevent decompositions and isomerizations of molecules of interest.
 To control chemical reactions in aqueous solutions or to maintain conditions suitable for enzyme-catalyzed reactions and for storage of biological samples such as enzymes and antibodies, the use of buffers is a common practice.
-However, no molecules that have buffering functions in non-aqueous solutions to maintain conditions suitable for chemical reactions were commonly used.
-We have introduced the "buffering" concept into the events that occur in non-aqueous solutions and have demonstrated that 1,3-cyclohexanedione derivatives have buffering functions in non-aqueous solutions (Scheme 12) (Sohail and Tanaka, Chem.
+We have introduced the "buffering" concept into the events that occur in non-aqueous solutions and have demonstrated that 1,3-cyclohexanedione derivatives have buffering functions in non-aqueous solutions (Scheme 11) (Sohail and Tanaka, Chem.
 Eur.
 J. 2020, 26, 222).
 1,3-Cyclohexanedione derivatives inhibited both acid-catalyzed and base-catalyzed isomerizations and decompositions in organic solvents.
 To suppress decompositions and isomerizations of the molecules by using the buffering molecules that we have disclosed, there is no need to consider whether the decomposition and/or isomerization is caused by a base or an acid or which type of base or acid is causing the decomposition, isomerization, and/or racemization.
 Additionally, simply adding the buffering molecule to reaction mixtures can completely alter the pathways of the reactions.
 No such simple operations to control chemical reactions were commonly demonstrated previously.
 The use of buffering molecules that work in organic solvents provides a strategy to control chemical reactions and expands the range of compounds that can be synthesized.

 2.2.
 Development of bioconjugation systems